DIY Conch Shell Centerpiece

 Well, that was me gushing about two of my favorite things.
 Below are the materials you will need to make a conch shell centerpiece.

 - 1 large conch shell

 - 1 small block of floral foam

 Step 1: Trim the block of floral foam enough to fit inside the conch shell.
 Slather the inside of the conch with glue if you want this to be permanent.
-I wanted my shell back eau natural when this was over so I didn't use glue.
-Once the foam fits snugly, stuff it in!
+I wanted my shell back in its original form when this was over, so I didn't use glue.
+Once the foam fits snugly, stuff it right in!

 Step 2: Cover the block with moss or any other material you might want to use to keep it invisible.
-I used moss and once again did not use any glue, however, if you are using this for an outdoor event where it could be windy (such as on a beach) I highly recommend using glue (but not hot glue) to secure the moss.
+I used moss and once again did not use any glue; however, if you are using this for an outdoor event where it could be windy (such as on a beach), I highly recommend using glue (but not hot glue) to secure the moss.